mcd500/teep-device/docs/building_without_docker.md

 TODO - Further update required
 ```

-## Doxygen
+## Generating Documentation

-This PDF (ta-ref.pdf) was generated using Doxygen version 1.9.2.
+This PDF (teep-device.pdf) was generated using Doxygen version 1.9.2.
 To install `doxygen-1.9.2` following procedure is necessary.

 ### Required Packages